-- 1. That a program encouraging individual departments/ organisational units to develop Business Plans to guide their performance and reporting be adopted. - 2.
-That Council conduct a comprehensive review of its investment in organisational development, informed by input from the first round of performance appraisals and a focused training needs analysis. - 3.
+- 1. That the NIRC update its Workforce Plan to include analysis of current and future resourcing needs. - 2.
+That the updated Workforce Plan be the vehicle for integrating the "companion" plans of NAAPILI and the People and Culture Business Plan. - 3.
+That an organisation-wide skills inventory and training needs analysis be undertaken in conjunction with the implementation of the Performance Appraisal system to form the basis of annual training plans. - 4.
+That a detailed review be undertaken of all human resource related policies and procedures to identify any gaps and update if necessary, clearly differentiating policies requiring Council endorsement as opposed to administrative procedures. - 5.
+That NIRC conduct a comprehensive review of its investment in organisational development, informed by input from the first round of performance appraisals and a focused training needs analysis. - 6.
 That a report be prepared for Council evaluating the implementation of the Performance Appraisal system and identifying any areas for improvement, particularly in relation to its integration with the organisational development strategy.